-- 128 grams of fat
+- 127 grams (g) of fat

-- 176 grams of carbohydrates
+- 187 g of carbohydrates

-- 128 grams of protein
+- 123 g of protein

-It’s not surprising that GOMAD “works” as far as helping individuals put on weight quickly.
-Liquid calories are less satiating than ones from solid food.
-That’s why it’s easier to drink an additional 2,400 calories than to eat them.
+It’s not surprising that GOMAD works as far as helping individuals put on weight quickly.
+Liquid calories don’t make you feel as full as those from solid food, so it’s easier to drink an additional 2,400 calories than to eat them.

-- 2 avocados (644 calories)
+- 2 avocados (640 calories)

-- 4 cups of rice (618 calories)
+- 3 cups of rice (616 calories)

-- 1 cup of nuts (529 calories)
+- 1 cup of mixed nuts (813 calories)

 It’s no wonder that gulping down 16 cups of milk seems like a more attractive and less time-consuming option.

-Pros of the GOMAD diet
+Pros of GOMAD diet

 - This diet may work well for weightlifters or bodybuilders.

 Calcium is one nutrient most Americans don’t get enough of.
-A gallon of milk a day delivers calcium in plentiful amounts (4,400 milligrams, well surpassing the daily recommendation of 1,000 milligrams).
-But such a high contribution of the mineral can be harmful.
-The Food and Nutrition Board of the Institute of Medicine recommends not surpassing 2,500 milligrams of calcium a day.
-This is because of concerns about impaired kidney function and an increased risk of kidney stones.
+A gallon of milk a day delivers 4,800 mg, well surpassing the daily recommendation of 1,000 mg for most adults.
+Such a high daily intake of this mineral could be harmful.

 Cons of the GOMAD diet